International Youth Internship Program

 After registering, you will receive a confirmation email containing information about joining the webinar.

-IYIP is a seven-month commitment involving three weeks of virtual training, one week of in-person pre-departure training, a four to six months in-country internship placement, and a week-long reintegration training, accompanied by YMCA Career Planning and Pre-Employment Support.
-The participants get to share their experience once they return to Canada through Public Engagement activities.
+IYIP is a seven-month commitment involving three weeks of virtual training, one week of in-person pre-departure training, a four to six months in-country internship placement, and a week-long reintegration training, accompanied by YMCA Career Planning and Pre-Employment Support and public engagement activities.

 - Application form: Fill out all the required information on the form.